-Part 4.
+4. Part 4.
 More research needed?

-- 1. Literature Review Sufficient?
+A. Literature Review Sufficient?

 We believe there is a developing literature regarding problems with mountain meadow habitats, but also believe that there is not a great deal known about meadow restoration treatments.
-Given the circumstances of this research project, we believe the literature review included in the report is sufficient. - 2.
-Further Funding Needed?
+Given the circumstances of this research project, we believe the literature review included in the report is sufficient.

+B. Further Funding Needed?

 We do not feel that significant further funding for research of this type is a high priority for the EMC.
 Outstanding questions remain about impacts of alternative practices for Meadows and Wet Areas on stream temperatures and managing WLPZs to reduce or minimize potential fire behavior or rate of spread.
 This study demonstrated positive effects of meadow restoration on hydrology and minimal impacts on soil compaction, but ultimately captured only one treatment in one meadow with high organic matter content in the WLPZ (average bulk density of 0.7g/cm3).
 Scalability to other meadows in other geologic/edaphic/hydrological/ecological contexts remains uncertain.
 A meta-study of other meadow restoration projects that have occurred could be of substantial value in the future.

-3. What is the relationship between this study and any others that may be planned, underway or recently completed? -
+C. What is the relationship between this study and any others that may be planned, underway or recently completed?

-This study is related to EMC 2018-006 and 2023-002 in terms of monitoring FPR effects on stream temperature, and completed EMC 2015-002 about filtering sediment from treatment roads before they reach the WPLZ, but otherwise no other ongoing projects about meadow restoration.
+This study is related to EMC-2018-0062 and EMC-2023-0023 in terms of monitoring FPR effects on stream temperature, and completed EMC-2015-0024 about filtering sediment from treatment roads before they reach the WPLZ, but otherwise there are no other ongoing EMC-supported projects about meadow restoration.

-Part 5.
+5. Part 5.
 Scientific Applications - What is the scientific basis that underlies the rule, numeric target, performance target, or resource objective that the study informs?
 How much of an incremental gain in understanding do the study results represent?